 This has always been vital to get the best results but now it is crucial as competition will be so intense.

 The good news is that now you do have the time to get this right.
 You need to make sure that your resume is designed to both get through Applicant Tracking Systems and have the content hirers and recruiters are looking for.
-Try this free course to get you started now.
+Try this mini course to get you started now.

 You also need to perfect your social resume to make sure it doesn’t trip you up.
 If you have one or more active social media accounts, then this is crucial.
 Competition is fierce and will be for some time, so you don’t want anything to let you down.